SystemsApproach/sdn/arch.rst

 stack, the more difficult it becomes to reach such a consensus.

 .. [#] We make no claim that FlowObjectives are an ideal interface for
        controlling a switch.
-They evolved out of necessity, allowing developers to deal with different pipelines.
+The API evolved out of necessity, allowing developers to deal with different pipelines.
 Defining a general interface is the subject of ongoing research.